5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   "relations": []
 }
 ```
-* 400 - Bad Request parameters were not specified correctly.
+* 400 - Bad Request, parameters were not specified correctly.
 * 500 - An error occurred.

 ### GET Data/ContainerImage/{id}